zulvkr/zulvkr.github.io/src/posts/conditional-render-by-tags-eleventy.md

 Does all array methods work in Nunjucks?
 I don't even find this notion in the documentation, or is it obscured somewhere?
 I hope the ability to use built-in JavaScript object methods written in prominent way in Nunjucks documentation.
 It's a game changer.

 Anyway, both solutions are amazing for my use case!
-I can ditch my custom filter and use these semantic syntax.
+I ditched my custom filter and used these semantic syntax for this blog.
 Lots of thanks to Ryuno-ki who pointed [this out in this thread][1] and all folks who contributed to that thread.

 [1]: https://github.com/11ty/eleventy/issues/524